Associate Degree In Nursing

 There are many good reasons for LPNs/LVNs to return to school to become RNs.
 Generally speaking, RNs usually earn higher pay than LPNs/LVNs.
 RNs can have more career options and can enter positions in healthcare settings that may not hire LPNs/LVNs (employ only RNs).
 Associate Degree licensed RNs also usually have more options for professional advancement.
 In recent years there have been fewer hospitals hiring LPN/LVNs, and this trend is expected to continue.

 The Fortis Nursing entry path also offers many LPNs/LVNs the opportunity to receive academic credit for general education programs that may have been completed in an approved PN/VN education combined with having an active LPN license.
-Contact Fortis today to speak to an admissions representative to learn how Fortis can prepare you to sit for the NCLEX-RN exam to earn your licensure as a registered nurse in less time than you might think.
+Contact Fortis today to speak to an admissions advisor to learn how Fortis can prepare you to sit for the NCLEX-RN exam to earn your licensure as a registered nurse in less time than you might think.

 In addition, Fortis has partnered with its sister school, the regionally accredited Denver College of Nursing (DCN), to provide further education programs that can result in career advancement opportunities for Associate Degree nurses through its online RN to BSN and MSN programs.
 For more information on the DCN programs, please click here.